act-framework/act/docs/concepts/actions.md

 That's the general syntax. `history.push` will send this to your reducer and your app will rerender.
 To find out more about `history` check [its docs](/history.md).
-There's no need for Providers or connects here.
 Since this example is a little too simple, let's see a better one:

 ```js
 import main from '@act/main'